MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/user-mode-dump-files.md

 - [Full user-mode dumps](#full)
 - [Minidumps](#minidumps)

-The difference between these dump file categories is size.
-Minidumps usually are more compact, and you can easily send them to an analyst.

-> [!NOTE]
-> You can get a substantial amount of information by analyzing a dump file.
+You can get a substantial amount of information by analyzing a dump file.
 However, no dump file can provide the amount of information you get from debugging the crash by using a debugger.

 <a name="full"></a>